-Minnesota Master Naturalist Volunteers are required to provide forty hours of volunteer service and eight hours of advanced training to maintain their active status in
+Minnesota Master Naturalist Volunteers are required to provide forty hours of volunteer service and eight hours of advanced training to maintain their active status in the program.
+For every year they are an active volunteer, they earn a reward pin showcasing a native Minnesota plant or animal.
+Volunteer service includes the following four categories:

-- Stewardship natural resource management projects - Program Support activities that support nature-based programming - Citizen Science engagement in natural science research programs - Education/Interpretation development and delivery of natural science or conservation information.
+- Stewardship natural resource management projects - Program Support activities that support nature-based programming - Citizen Science engagement in natural science research programs - Education/Interpretation development and • delivery of natural science or conservation information.